oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.19 Revision History Entries for Pre-release Versions

-It must be tested that no item of the revision history has a `number` which includes pre-release information.
+It MUST be tested that no item of the revision history has a `number` which includes pre-release information.

 The relevant path for this test is: